-The Dutch Tradition of St. Nick’s Day where the people of the Netherlands leave out shoes on the night of the 5th of December for St. Nick and Zwarte Piet to fill with chocolate, small gifts and a clementine, are quite unique.
+The Dutch Tradition of St. Nick’s Day where the people of the Netherlands leave out shoes on the night of the 5th of December for St. Nick and Zwarte Piet to fill with chocolate, small gifts and a clementine, is quite unique.
 St. Nick is also known as Christmas Father and not Santa, and that is what we call him as well.
 The shoes turned into stockings(an American tradition), which we do as well, but only on Christmas morning will the stockings be filled with small gifts.

 One tradition that we did not inherit, but I find it quite fun is the Danish Countdown candle.
-One use a plain candle and mark it from 1 to 25.
-You burn it each just just long enough to melt to the next marking until you get to the very last one on the bottom, then it is Christmas Day.
+One uses a plain candle and mark it from 1 to 25.
+You burn it each just long enough to melt to the next marking until you get to the very last one on the bottom, then it is Christmas Day.
 Fun right?
 Oh, and they believe elves are little Santas that live in your attic the whole year through to be ready when Christmas arrives for little tasks Santa uses them for…

-Shops, schools and churches start with festivities in November.
+Shops, schools, and churches start with festivities in November.
 Shops are decorated, schools have nativity shows and churches have Carols by Candlelight get-togethers and outreaches to the needy.

-With my own children I’ve added some more traditions.
+With my own children, I’ve added some more traditions.
 We have advent activities like making presents and cards, tree ornaments and baking cookies.
 We also have something small to open each day in paper bags counting down to Christmas.
 We have a visiting Elf on the Shelf(a DIY version since we don’t get the original one here).
 He is not a mischievous elf, but one that will leave us some fun activities to do, or just do fun things at night so the kids can find him in the morning.

 Our South African advent activities are adopted from the Dutch, the Germans and the Americans, making it not as unique, but special and fun too!